Qualitative research methods

 1. How would you actually carry out your observation?

 2. Why type of training do you think that your team would need before they began?

 3. What would be your concerns - either ethical or methodological - that you would have about carrying out this research?

-A survey is a way of collecting information from a large and dispersed group of people rather than from the very small number, which can be dealt with through interviews.
+A survey is a way of collecting information from a large and dispersed group of people rather than from a very small number, which can be dealt with through interviews.
 It may combine quantitative data with qualitative data or only use quantitative.
 Surveys often use questionnaires with closed questions to collect data because it is easier to do statistical analysis of such data.
-One example is a Likert Scale that asks a participant whether something is never, seldom, sometimes, often or always true.
-It may also ask if they strongly disagree, disagree, have no opinion, agree or strongly agree.
+One example is a Likert Scale that asks a participant whether something is never, seldom, sometimes, often, or always true.
+It may also ask if they strongly disagree, disagree, have no opinion, agree, or strongly agree.
 Sometimes more open-ended questions are used for data collection.
 A face-to-face approach to administering surveys allows for clarifications if the respondent does not understand questions; this may yield more reliable answers but it takes more time.

-One advantage of a survey is that it is a relatively simple and straightforward approach to the study of e.g. attitudes, values, beliefs and motives, and it can be extremely efficient at providing large amounts of data at a relatively low cost, in a short period of time.
+One advantage of a survey is that it is a relatively simple and straightforward approach to the study of e.g. attitudes, values, beliefs, and motives, and it can be extremely efficient at providing large amounts of data at a relatively low cost, in a short period of time.
 Sometimes interviews can supplement survey data to provide a more in-depth understanding of certain questions.